 Our aim is to provide support and guidance to keep staff and students proactive rather than reactive where IT security is concerned.

 There is a published IT Security Policy which all Trinity staff and students are obliged to adhere to.
 This document and a full range of supporting material with advice on practical ways that all members of the University can help to protect the confidentiality, availability, and integrity of Trinity information technology resources are available on the IT Security Website.

-The most frequent cause of IT security incidents are phishing emails, fraudulent emails that are hoping to trick you into providing your computer account login details or other personal information.
+The most frequent cause of IT security incidents are phishing emails.
+Phishing emails are fraudulent emails that are hoping to trick you into providing your computer account login details or other personal information.
 It's important that staff and students be familiar with how to recognise phishing emails and handle them appropriately.